-The baby boomers may live a long time, and their children and grandchildren are delaying marriage and having children of their own.
-This means those three-bedroom houses with the two-car garage won't be fit most households at all.
+The baby boomers are living a long time, and their children and grandchildren are delaying marriage and having children of their own.
+This means those three-bedroom houses with the two-car garages won't be fit most households at all.

 That spells trouble keeping up property values for many suburbs of undistinguished urban design.

-I don't want to overstate that, because yes, we still love cars and commuting to work by ourselves in our car.
-But there's a new desire for and curiosity about a walkable community, bicycle commuting, and being able to drive to work without being snarled up in traffic and contributing to global warming.
+We don't want to overstate that, because yes, we still love cars and commuting to work by ourselves in our car.
+But there's a new desire for and curiosity about living in a walkable community, bicycle commuting, and being able to drive to work without being snarled up in traffic and contributing to global warming.

-We've allowed competition for retail attraction among suburbs and communities go unchecked for so long that we are faced with a huge quantity of vacant commercial property.
+Even without the online shopping factor, many metro areas allow competition for retail attraction among suburbs and communities to continue unchecked, through the use of techniques such as tax increment financing.
+In many regions we are faced with a huge quantity of vacant commercial property.

 You should see another recent book, Retrofitting Suburbia, if you want to go into great detail.
 Here we want to concentrate on only four big projects that will set in motion the main ingredients you'll need for your suburban retrofit: